-As part of our mission to understand what might be coming down the road, the Shell Scenarios team consider a huge range of issues.
-It’s not just about exploring energy transitions and climate change – in order to prepare for an uncertain future, we need to understand key societal trends around the world.
-That means investigating issues as diverse as digitalisation, women’s empowerment, the ‘common good’ and generational changes.
+As part of our mission to understand what might be coming down the road, the Shell Scenarios team considers a huge range of issues.
+The team looks at the uncertainties around energy transitions and climate change, including country, region and sector perspectives – but we also want to understand key societal trends around the world.
+That means investigating topics as diverse as digitalisation, women’s empowerment, the common good and generational changes.

-Here you can read ‘sketches’ of society that explore some of our recent and ongoing work.
+Here you can read ‘sketches’ that explore some of our recent and ongoing work.

 What are the opportunities and challenges that Indonesia - one of the world’s most populous and largest economies – might face as it aims to achieve net-zero emissions by 2060, while growing its economy and increasing prosperity for its people?